gamesbook/pyprototypr/docs/basic_concepts.rst

 While the majority of size-based properties in **pyprototypr** work with the “normal” units you have chosen - inches or centimetres - some use points.
 These include font height, that you’re likely familiar with, and line thickness - termed “stroke width”.
+(The reason for this is to maintain consistency with existing tools.)

 The “default” concept
 ----------------------